SvenVw/fdm/README.md

 ## Getting Involved

-We welcome contributions of all kinds!
-Whether you're a developer, agronomist, or simply an interested user, you can contribute by:

-* **Testing & Providing Feedback:** Your experiences and insights are invaluable.
-Share your thoughts and suggestions through our GitHub Discussions.
-* **Reporting Bugs:** Help us improve by reporting any issues you encounter.
-Detailed bug reports are greatly appreciated.
-* **Requesting Features:**  Have an idea for a new feature?
-Submit your requests through GitHub Discussions.
-* **Contributing Code & Documentation:**  Join our development efforts by contributing code or improving our documentation.
+We welcome contributions to the MINAS2 fork of FDM!
+Please focus contributions here on MINAS2-specific changes, such as:

+* **MINAS2 Integrations:**  Code related to integrating with RVO or other MINAS2-specific services.
+* **UI/UX Enhancements:** Improvements to the user interface and user experience specific to the MINAS2 branding and requirements.
+* **MINAS2-Specific Features:**  Implementation of new features exclusively for MINAS2.
+* **Bug Fixes and Performance Improvements:** Addressing issues and optimizing performance within the MINAS2 context.

+For general FDM enhancements or bug fixes that are not specific to MINAS2, please contribute directly to the upstream FDM repository.
+This helps maintain a clear separation between the core FDM project and the MINAS2 customizations.
+Clear and concise commit messages are appreciated.
+If you have questions, open an issue on the repository and we are happy to assist you!

 ## Made Possible By

-FDM is developed by the [Nutriënten Management Instituut](https://www.nmi-agro.nl/) as part of the Horizon Europe projects: [NutriBudget](https://www.nutribudget.eu/) and [PPS BAAT](https://www.handboekbodemenbemesting.nl/nl/handboekbodemenbemesting/pps-baat.htm).
+This fork is based on FDM, developed by the [Nutriënten Management Instituut](https://www.nmi-agro.nl/) as part of the Horizon Europe projects: [NutriBudget](https://www.nutribudget.eu/) and [PPS BAAT](https://www.handboekbodemenbemesting.nl/nl/handboekbodemenbemesting/pps-baat.htm).

 <img src="https://www.nutribudget.eu/wp-content/themes/nutribudget/images/logo-nutribudget.png" alt="NutriBudget Logo" height="250px">
 <img src="https://www.beterbodembeheer.nl/wp-content/uploads/2024/01/pps-baat-projectlogo.png" alt="PPS BAAT Logo" height="250px">